 Organize toys into bins

-Nothing is worse than walking down the stairs only to find a pile of toys or other small knick-knacks laying around.
-Clutter starts by leaving these items everywhere, so instead, create a system where toys and other items have a designated space that’s easy for kids to reach in and out of, while also keeping things neat.
+Nothing is worse than walking down the stairs only to find a pile of toys or other small knickknacks laying around.
+Clutter starts by leaving these items everywhere, so instead, create a system where toys and other items have a designated space that’s easy for kids to access.

 Make the breaker box a DIY project